Tips for Advertising Translation

 4. Understanding the culture

-An effective advertising translation depends on more than just translating a message meaning but it also involves assessing how suitable a translation is likely to be for the audience.
+An effective advertising translation depends on more than just translating a message meaning it also involves assessing how suitable a translation is likely to be for the audience.
 An insensitive translation of a marketing campaign could put off a potential customer, and, even a whole country.
 It could damage a company’s image and reputation and destroy customer relations.
 It is important to consider carefully all the marketing and advertising material and ensure the wording in the source language won’t offend the targeted customer in the translation.

 5. Adapting SEO to the targeted market